matrix-org/matrix-spec-proposals/proposals/3952-intentional-mentions.md

 ### Extensible events

-The `m.mentions` field can be considered a "mixin" as part of extensible events ([MSC1767](https://github.com/matrix-org/matrix-doc/pull/1767)) with no needed changes.
+The `m.mentions` property can be considered a "mixin" as part of extensible events ([MSC1767](https://github.com/matrix-org/matrix-doc/pull/1767)) with no needed changes.

 ### Role mentions

-It is possible to add additional fields to the `m.mentions` object, e.g. a foreseeable usecase would be a `roles` field which could include values such as `admins` or `mods`.
+It is possible to add additional properties to the `m.mentions` object, e.g. a foreseeable usecase would be a `roles` property which could include values such as `admins` or `mods`.
 Defining this in detail is left to a future MSC.

 ## Alternatives